wmg9721204/-Kaggle-Traveling-Santa-2018---Prime-Paths/README.md

 5. Continue 4 as many times as desired.
 We may also change $k$ before continuing 4.

 ## Issue encountered when implenting 5:
+At the beginning, the improvement is very substantial; however, after 2 days, there are only very small improvements.
+My solution is to write parallel agents that modify the path simultaneously.
+However, it seems the improvement decrease is exponential and not able to be overcome by adding finitely many parallel agents.

+## Final result: